evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 --------------------------------------------------------------------------------

-.. _digitalIdentity_isFavorite:
+.. _digital-twin_isFavorite:

 isFavorite
 ================================================================================

 .. code-block:: typescript

-  digitalIdentity.isFavorite();
+  digitalTwin.isFavorite();

-Check if this digital identity is bookmarked in profile.
+Check if this digital twin is bookmarked in profile.

 -------
 Returns